ankitbko/ankitbko.github.io/_posts/2020-02-17-migrating-legacy-application-to-cloud.md

 description: Migration approach for legacy WCF service into ASP.NET Core
 ---

+> This blog was co-authored by Srikantan Sankaran.
+You can follow him on [twitter](https://twitter.com/SrikantanS) and on his [blog](https://srikantan67.blogspot.com/).

 There are huge number of applications still running on on-premise data centers that were written more than a decade ago.
 With emergence of cloud and the advantages it brings, there is a demand to migrate these applications to cloud and in process modernize them to utilize features that cloud provides in order to optimize performance and cost.
 This is more prevalent in line of business (LOB) applications that *every* business requires to function (and large business have 100s of them).
 These applications were written ages ago using latest technology available at *that* time but are now obsolete.

 Recently I had an opportunity to work on modernizing a legacy LOB application comprising of ASP.NET WebForms, WCF service and Entity Framework.
 In this post, I'll share my learnings and present an approach to tackle such kind of migrations.
 For this post I will only focus on migrating the APIs and not the UI as approach there is completely different.